mongodb-university/Bluehawk/docs/docs/reference/tags.md

 With `state-uncomment`, you can create multiple valid end states but only run one of those states when executing your source code.

+## State Remove

+The `state-remove` tag removes the spanned range from Bluehawk output for specified states.

+Use the `state-remove` when you want to include enclosed text in everything except the states you specify to the tag.

+The `state-remove` tag is a block tag.

 ## Uncomment

 The `uncomment` tag removes a single comment from the beginning of